-4. FIRST NATIONS, MÉTIS AND INUIT EDUCATION
+6. FIRST NATIONS, MÉTIS, AND INUIT EDUCATION

-- 4.01 More than 80 per cent of Aboriginal students in Ontario attend provincially funded schools, and more than 90 per cent of elementary and secondary schools have some Aboriginal students enrolled (People for Education 2015).
-Some progress has been realized since the government made Aboriginal education a priority in 2007, but data show we are unlikely to meet the goal of closing the achievement gap between Aboriginal and non-Aboriginal students by 2016.
+- 6.01 More than 80 per cent of Aboriginal students in Ontario attend provincially funded schools, and more than 90 per cent of elementary and secondary schools have some Aboriginal students enrolled (People for Education 2015).
+Far from being concentrated in remote areas, 92 per cent of elementary, and 96 per cent of secondary schools have at least some Aboriginal students (Gallagher-Mackay, Kidder, and Methot 2013). - 6.02 Some progress has been realized since the government made Aboriginal education a priority in 2007; however, the government failed to reach its goal of closing the achievement gap between Aboriginal and non-Aboriginal students by 2016.
 In 2014, the Auditor General of Ontario reported that only 45 per cent of Grade 10 Aboriginal students were on track to graduate high school.
-And there continue to be significant resource gaps in schools with high proportions of Aboriginal students, including lower than average access to guidance teachers, teacher-librarians, and music and physical education programs (Gallagher-Mackay, Kidder and Methot 2013). - Camps, which deliver literacy programs to thousands of children in 28 communities.
+And there continue to be significant resource gaps in schools with high proportions of Aboriginal students, including lower than average access to guidance teachers, teacher-librarians, and music and physical education programs (Gallagher-Mackay, Kidder and Methot 2013).

+- 6.03 Recently, the government has engaged in several positive initiatives.
+The 2017-18 GSN document increased overall funding for Indigenous Education to nearly \$66.3 million, a nearly \$55-million increase since 2007.
+In addition, the government's new resource to support voluntary, confidential Indigenous student self-identification allows school boards to better customize programming to support Indigenous student achievement and well-being.
+The government has also worked with Indigenous partners to ensure that curriculum focuses on residential schools, treaties, and Indigenous people's historical and contemporary contributions to Canada. - 6.04 While these initiatives take steps in the right direction, there remains cause for concern.
+OECTA is proud to sponsor the Lieutenant Governor's Aboriginal Summer Reading Camps, which deliver literacy programs to thousands of children in 28 communities.
 However, as trained professionals who are strongly committed to public education, we believe a comprehensive public policy response is best.
 We were disappointed to see the government partner with Teach for Canada to recruit teachers to work in Northern Ontario schools.
 This program undermines both the teaching profession and the communities it is meant to serve.
 The government insists that communities are eager to participate, and that Aboriginal leaders will help select the teachers, but the Teach for Canada approach is not what the public expects or deserves.
 Rather than a private, corporate-sponsored solution, we need robust public policies that give all communities access to sufficient resources and properly trained and certified teachers (CTF 2015).